Blog FinTech

 • Point-of-Service efficiency.
 Instead of going elsewhere to seek out financing or using a credit card that may have high-interest rates, customers can seamlessly apply for credit in-store.
 This lowers the risk of a broken sales funnel, meaning a purchase is more likely.
 In addition, this speeds up the process for the customer, allowing them to get the service or product they need even faster.

 • More sales overall.
-By having more control over how they pay for a product or service, clients feel empowered to make a purchase safe in the knowledge that they can afford it.
-Not only does this increase the amount of the sale, but it also means they are more likely to purchase more.
+By having more control over how they pay for a product or service, clients feel empowered to make a purchase safely in the knowledge that they can afford it.
+Not only does this increase the sale amount, but it also means they are more likely to purchase more.

 • Higher levels of trust.
 Retaining clients is a crucial part of any business strategy, and one way to do that is by building trust.
-Flexible finance options show that a business understands its customers’ needs and is willing to empower them with purchase power.
+Flexible finance options, supported by in-house financing software, show that a business understands its customers’ needs and is willing to empower them with purchase power.

 • Simplicity.
 No one wants an overcomplicated purchase process.
-Instead, clients seek out simplicity—transparent financing, straightforward process, and excellent customer service.
+Instead, clients seek clarity—transparent financing, straightforward process, and excellent customer service.
+By implementing reliable in-house financing software, businesses can streamline their operations and offer a seamless financing experience to their customers.

-Now that you know the benefits of in house customer financing let’s look at how it works in action.
-What happens when a client comes to your business to purchase a product or service with POS finance?
+Now that you know the benefits of in-house customer financing, let’s look at how it works in action.
+What happens when a client comes to your business to purchase a product or service with POS finance, supported by in-house financing software?

 1. Customer seeks out your business